csound-flossmanual/csound-floss/book/04-e-waveshaping.md

 ## Powershape

 The [powershape](https://csound.com/docs/manual/powershape.html)
-&nbsp;opcode performs waveshaping by simply raising all samples to the power of a user given exponent.
+opcode performs waveshaping by simply raising all samples to the power of a user given exponent.
 Its main innovation is that the polarity of samples within the negative domain will be retained.
 It simply performs the power function on absolute values (negative values made positive)